singh-man/books/crackingTheCoding/03_solutions.md

 Imagine we had the names (a, b, c, d, •••, z).
 In our worst case, we'd first pair up the items into equivalence classes: (a, b), (c, d), (e, f), ..., (y, z).
 Then, we'd merge pairs of those: (a, b, c, d), (e, f, g, h), •••, (w, x, y, z).
 We'd continue doing this until we wind up with just one class.

-At each "sweep"through the list where we merge sets together, half of the items get moved into a new set.
+At each "sweep" through the list where we merge sets together, half of the items get moved into a new set.
 This takes O(N) work per sweep.
 (There are fewer sets to merge, but each set has grown larger.)

 How many sweeps do we do?
 At each sweep, we have half as many sets as we did before.
 Therefore, we do O(log N) sweeps.

 Since we're doing O(log N) sweeps and O(N) work per sweep, the total runtime  is O(N log N).

 This is pretty good, but let's see if we can make it even faster.

-Optimized Solution
+**Optimized Solution**

 To optimize the old solution, we should think about what exactly makes it slow.
 Essentially, it's the merging and updating of pointers.